What to see in India’s Spiti Valley – Wild Voyager Blog

 The pristine Suraj tal during the winter season

-While there are several reasons to visit Suraj tal, one of them involves a sacred ritual.
-It is widely believed that if you take a dip in the lake, the Sun God cleanses all your sins and purifies your soul.
+While there are several reasons to visit Suraj Tal, one of them involves a sacred ritual.
+The Sun God is widely believed to cleanse all your sins and purify your soul when you take a dip in the lake.

 7. Nako Village

-The Nako village is a hidden gem in Spiti Valley, positioned on the Indo-Tibet border.
+Nako village is a hidden gem in Spiti Valley, positioned on the Indo-Tibet border.
 This remote village offers some of the best views of the Himalayas and the surrounding region.
-Nako is a destination best suited for those looking to enjoy a secluded vacation.
+For those seeking a secluded vacation, Nako is the ideal destination.

 The quaint Nako village